Lymphedema

 What is lymphedema?

-During breast cancer surgery (mastectomy or lumpectomy), some of the lymph nodes in your underarm (axillary lymph nodes) may be removed and checked for cancer.
+During breast cancer surgery (mastectomy or lumpectomy), some of the lymph nodes in your underarm (axillary lymph nodes) may be removed to check for cancer.

 Lymphedema occurs when lymph fluid builds up in your arm, causing it to swell (edema).
 Lymphedema can also occur in your hand, fingers, chest/breast or back.